 New York City is where I became a concert junkie.
 No city in the U.S. hosts more great concerts than NYC, so the list of outstanding concert venues is almost endless.

 Everyone who attends shows in New York has a personal list of the best places to see a concert.
 This is my totally subjective list, based largely on personal memories associated with the venues.

-I’m only just now getting over the 2008 breakup of Danish pop duo Junior Senior, whose split was a tragic development for anyone interested in shaking his or her coconuts.
+I’m only just now getting over the breakup of Danish pop duo Junior Senior, whose split was a tragic development for anyone interested in shaking his or her coconuts.
 But at least I have the memories of seeing them at the Mercury Lounge in 2007.

 Music Hall of Williamsburg

-The venue’s upcoming schedule features acts ranging from acclaimed newcomers, like Das Racist and Metronomy, to acts who have been around a while and built up a decent fan base, like Sondre Lerche and Sharon Jones & the Dap-Kings, to veteran acts with hardcore crowds, like Arctic Monkeys and Ani DiFranco.
+The venue’s upcoming schedule features acts ranging from acclaimed newcomers, like Tones and I and Beach Bunny, to acts who have been around a while and built up a decent fan base, like Nada Surf and Mayer Hawthorne, to veteran acts with hardcore crowds, like Juliana Hatfield and the Dandy Warhols.

 And it was the site of one of my favorite concert memories – seeing Coldplay in an intimate venue just before they exploded with the “A Rush of Blood to the Head” album.
 We shared a luxury box with the Gallaghers from Oasis, while Gwyneth Paltrow sat across the room in another box.

 This 34th Street location is one of the few concert venues in New York that is an actual architectural attraction, in addition to hosting cool shows.

 Madison Square Garden

 I still regret not buying tickets to Michael Jackson’s 2003 anniversary shows, which ended up being his last in America.
 Seeing MJ live is one bucket list item I’ll never get to complete.